Fogh/AFMobilePayRequestHandler/README.md

 This class makes use of MobilePays URL schemes.

-NB!
+Requires iOS 5+ since that is what MobilePay requires.

+__NB!
 The handing of the URL scheme actions can be a bit buggy.
-Danske Bank has said that they don't official support the URL schemes yet.
+Danske Bank has said that they don't official support the URL schemes yet.__

 ## Methods